South Nicholson Gravity Survey

 The first pre-competitive data collected as part of the Exploring for the Future program is now available.
 Geoscience Australia conducted a gravity survey in July 2017 over the South Nicholson Basin in the Northern Territory, 350 kilometres east of Tennant Creek.

 The survey delivered 2,724 new gravity stations at four kilometre spacing over an area of 43,330 square kilometres (larger than the area of Switzerland).
 This greenfields region has been largely under-explored by industry due to younger sediment cover over prospective rocks beneath.
-The data from the South Nicholson Gravity Survey will be used to determine the geological structure of the South Nicholson Basin and to assist with an assessment of the mineral and hydrocarbon resource potential of the survey area.
+In addition to better defining the structural framework and architecture of the basin, the survey will assist with the energy and mineral resources potential assessment.

 The data from a gravity survey measures small changes in the Earth’s gravity due to changes in the density of the rocks in the survey area and makes it possible to map the distribution of different rock types and the structure of the rocks.